AkshayArjun/AkshayArjun/README.md

   - Researched at the Advanced Information Technologies Group (AITG), CSIR - CEERI, pilani
     - Developed real-time waypoint tracking and obstacle avoidance for an autonomous rover
     - Bridged theoretical control with practical robotics systems
-    - Developed a flight controller pcb for use in drone swarms.
+    - Developed a flight controller pcb for use in drone swarms

 - 👨‍🏫 **Teaching Assistant:** Control Theory course, BITS Pilani
 - 🤝 **Lead:** Automation and Robotics Club, BITS Pilani